mononym/git_diff/README.md

             from_line_number: 481,
             text: "   {",
             to_line_number: 483,
-            type: :context # will be one of :context, :add, :delete },
+            type: :context # will be one of :context, :add, :remove },
           ...
         ],